PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 dublin_core_records/
 The first folder created by the crawler.
 It contains all publications' metadata in Dublin Core format.
-You can find information about the publication's title, abstract, authors,...
+You can find information about the publication's title, abstract, authors...
 Each subfolder is a journal's ID, you can find the publications of the journal inside the folder.
 This folder contains the titles and abstracts in Spanish only.

 records/
-The second folder created.
-It contains the publication's info in XML format, very similar to the metadata.
-This file includes the full text in HTML format,titles and abstract in Spanish and English (if available), and so on.
+The second folder created by the crawler.
+It contains the publications' information in XML format, very similar to the metadata.
+This file includes the full text in HTML format, titles and abstract in Spanish and English (if available), and so on.

 dublin_core_extended/
-this is the third folder created by the crawler.
-You can find the same files of the "dublin_core_records" folder, but this time titles and abstracts can be found in both Spanish and English.
+The third folder created by the crawler.
+It contains the same files of the "dublin_core_records" folder, but the titles and abstracts in both Spanish and English.

 full_texts/clean_raw_text/
-this is the fourth folder created by the crawler.
-In this folder we can find the full text of the article extracted from the XML file, with the encoding fixed, in complete raw text.
+The fourth folder created by the crawler.
+It contains the full text of the article extracted from the XML file, with the encoding fixed, in complete raw text.
 Each line is a paragraph.

 full_texts/clean_xml_text/
-this is the fifth folder created byt the crawler.
-This time, the full text is organized in an XML file.
+The fifth folder created by the crawler.
+Here the full text is organized in an XML file.
 Each XML contains the journal's ID, the article's ID, and the full text splitted in paragraphs and sentences.
-We used IXA pipes [1] to split the sentences.
+We used IXA pipes to split the sentences.

 dublin_core_tsv/
-this is the last folder created by the crawler.
-Here we can find all metadata of the "dublin_core_extended" folder in one single file in tabular format (TSV).
+The last folder created by the crawler.
+It includes all metadata of the "dublin_core_extended" folder in one single file in tabular format (TSV).
 </pre>